temporalio/documentation/docs/node/timers.md

 The core Timer APIs relevant to the Node.js SDK are:

-- [`setTimeout`](https://nodejs.temporal.io/api/namespaces/workflow/#timers): completely replaced by the Workflow's v8 isolate environment, including inside libraries that you use.
+- [`setTimeout`](https://nodejs.temporal.io/api/namespaces/workflow/#timers) global: completely replaced by the Workflow's v8 isolate environment, including inside libraries that you use.
-- [`sleep`](https://nodejs.temporal.io/api/namespaces/workflow/#sleep): a more convenient Promise wrapper for setTimeout
+- [`sleep(time)`](https://nodejs.temporal.io/api/namespaces/workflow/#sleep): a more convenient Promise wrapper for setTimeout
-- `condition`: A promise that resolves when a supplied function returns true.
+- `condition(function)`: A promise that resolves when a supplied function returns true.
 Comparable to `Workflow.await` in other SDKs.

 :::caution Preventing Confusion